dsc-courses/dsc10-2023-wi/syllabus.md

 hidden correctness tests that determine your score.

 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
-Homeworks will be due on **Tuesdays at 11:59pm**.
+Homeworks will usually be due **Tuesdays at 11:59pm**, but the last two homeworks will be due on Thursdays at 11:59pm.
 We will release homework assignments roughly a week before they're due.
 The lowest homework score is dropped from the grade calculation.

 Like labs, homeworks must be completed and submitted individually, but we